ISA-tools/isa-specs/source/isajson.rst

 ISA-JSON format
 ===============

 ..
-Important:: As a pre-requisite to reading this specification, please make sure you have read and understood the :doc:`ISA Abstract Model </isamodel>` that the ISA-Tab format is based on.
+Important:: As a pre-requisite to reading this specification, please make sure you have read and understood the :doc:`ISA Abstract Model </isamodel>` that the ISA-Json format is based on.

 For detail on ISA framework terminology, please read the :doc:`ISA Abstract Model specification </isamodel>`.